 Part of Celerity’s commitment to clients is ensuring we always stay up to date with the newest tools and technologies as they come out in order to provide exceptional near-shore software development, among other services.
 Right now, React is that new, hot tool – mainly due to Facebook using it for everything and the open source community running wild with it.

-As an open source developer for our digital experience, or digital strategy consulting, team, I’ve mostly worked with Angular over the past few years, but I wanted to check out React and Flux to see how it compared to Angular for creating SPA architecture (Single-Page App).
+As an open source developer for our digital experience (digital strategy) consulting team, I’ve mostly worked with Angular over the past few years, but I wanted to check out React and Flux to see how it compared to Angular for creating SPA architecture (Single-Page App).

 The main goal for this research was to use the most up-to-date development techniques and explore their viabilities for future projects.
 Some of these include the ability to: